Design is expected to be completed in Winter 2023.

 Presentations to the Community

 Typically, the Stormwater Planning design team shares the project design with the community at a public meeting.
 However, due to the COVID-19 pandemic, the project’s concept design and presentation will be shared below.
-Questions are encouraged and requests for additional information should be forwarded to the Project Manager.
+Questions are encouraged and requests for additional information should be forwarded to the Project Manager (contact information below).

 The project site can be viewed by going to the Fairfax County Stormwater Projects Page and typing “Accotink Creek Tributary at Carrleigh Parkway (AC82-0015)” in the search window in the upper left corner of the screen.